Adam Benisz

-Adam Karol Benisz (November 10, 1888, in Nowy Sacz – 1991 in Nowy Sącz) was an officer for the Polish army and an insurgent Silesian.
-He studied law at the Jagiellonian University in Krakow.
+Adam Karol Benisz (10 November 1888 – 24 January 1991) was an officer for the Polish army and an insurgent Silesian.
+He studied law at the Jagiellonian University in Kraków.

 In 1921, during the Third Silesian Uprising, he was a tactical officer in the Regiment Katowice.
 He later became commander of the garrison in Kedzierzyn, and was put in charge of the defense of the city during the fighting with the Germans.
 In 1941, he became a soldier of the Polish Armed Forces.

-He died on January 24, 1991, in Nowy Sącz.
+He died on 24 January 1991, in Nowy Sącz.

 Books

 He was the author of these books about the Silesian Uprisings: